lammps/lammps/doc/src/Modify_overview.rst

 Overview
 ========

 The best way to add a new feature to LAMMPS is to find a similar feature and look at the corresponding source and header files to figure out what it does.
-You will need some knowledge of C++ to be able to understand the high-level structure of LAMMPS and its class organization, but functions (class methods) that do actual computations are written in vanilla C-style code and operate on simple C-style data structures (vectors and arrays).
+You will need some knowledge of C++ to be able to understand the high-level structure of LAMMPS and its class organization, but functions (class methods) that do actual computations are mostly written in C-style code and operate on simple C-style data structures (vectors and arrays).
+A high-level overview of the programming style choices in LAMMPS is :doc:`given elsewhere <Developer_code_design>`.

 Most of the new features described on the :doc:`Modify <Modify>` doc page require you to write a new C++ derived class (except for exceptions